Lumisumu/carrot-comic-downloader/README.md

 # Updating

-If new comics have been released:
+If new comics have been released for supported comics, update two locations in decision tree and mention in print.

-- Update comic_amount variable in generate_image_list function (2 lines to change).
-- Check if url format has been changed.
-If it is different from previous comic, update decision tree in write_links function (make new elif entry).